 Well, you can also get the dragon head weapon that Godrick uses in the game.
 Defeat Godrick to obtain a special item called Remembrance of The Grafted and acquire the weapon known as the Grafted Dragon.
 After getting the item, you can exchange it for Enia in the Roundtable Hold.

 There is another weapon that has a strange design similar to a candle holder like the Cranial Vessel Candlestand.
 The weapon is the Magma Whip Candlestick.

 This weapon is included in the whip type category in the game.
 Although at first it looks like a place to put a candle, it turns out that the weapon has a deadly attack thanks to its magma effect.

-To get it, you have to complete a character NPC questline named Patches where players are asked to kill a character named Great Horned Tragoth.
+Complete the character NPC questline named Patches, where players are tasked with killing a character named Great Horned Tragoth, to obtain it.

 9. Nox Flowing Hammer and Nox Flowing Sword